CHT system of common finances

 < DRAFT+ >

-For CHT, it serves to both represent the costs to Crew, and to guide infrastructure development towards continous minimization of costs - in a clear-enough way for anyone to understand and replicate.
+For the CHT hackbase, it serves to both represent the costs to Crew, and to guide infrastructure development towards continous minimization of costs.
+Both of these in a clear-enough to be easily understood, and replicated.

 Table of Contents

 * 🔗metrics - non-financial aspect of lifestyle representation

 The financial goal of CHT is:

 to progressively minimize the money needed to satisfy resource needs,

 and so, the need to participate in the capitalist economic system.

 Less spending!
 Less earning!